 I went through my bathroom products and ditched anything with dubious ingredients.
 I was left with a handful of products labelled ‘Natural‘ from Weleda, Dr Organic, Super Facialist and Aveeno.
 You can read about that here and the natural products I love for practicing self-care.
 I looked at the websites of these ‘natural’ brands and particularly loved the feel of the Weleda site and that the company has been in existence for nearly 100 years.
 I’ve been using Weleda skincare products exclusively now for 6 weeks and have noticed a huge difference in how my skin looks and feels.

 I first came across Weleda 15 years ago when my sister-in-law in Germany gifted me a bottle of arnica body oil for use on my tired muscles after a day on the allotment.
 I loved it and made it last 10 years by only using it when I really ached.
 I thought Weleda was a German brand and when it ran out I asked her to bring another one over for Christmas.
 Later when I was pregnant with Euan in 2011 a friend gifted me a tube of Skin Food, recommending it for dry hands.
 This friend happens to be German too confirming my believe that precious secrets were being shared.
 I didn’t think to Google it and find out what other secrets were in the Weleda closet.
-Finally when pregnant with Luca in 2016 I realised Weleda was available here and bought some White Mallow nappy cream and Calendula bath milk.
+Finally when pregnant with Luca in 2016 I realised Weleda was available here and bought some White Mallow nappy cream and Calendula bath milk on-line.
 When I looked more closely at the logo I made the connection with the Arnica homeopathic remedy I always kept in my bag.
 I never once saw Weleda in stock anywhere on the High Street so went no further than that in finding out more about the company or other products.

 I’m now pleased to have discovered that Weleda make over 100 natural health products including remedies for every day traumas and coughs and colds.
 So I thought I’d give you a little run down on what some of my favourites are, old and new: